 The exact value of ICBC settlement amounts and ICBC payouts is decided on a case by case basis.
-A great deal of ICBC claims involve people suffering from whiplash and soft tissue injuries, such as injuries to the neck, back, shoulder, knee, etc …, or a combination of all of these.
+A great deal of ICBC claims involve people suffering from whiplash and soft tissue injuries, such as injuries to the neck, back, and shoulders, or a combination of all of these.

 Clients often ask at the outset of their ICBC claims what their ICBC settlements will be worth, and what typical ICBC payouts are worth.
 This is practically impossible to answer at this juncture, given the multitude of factors that will affect ICBC settlement amounts and ICBC payouts, many of which are unknown shortly after the motor vehicle accident.
 As such, the awards for ICBC settlement amounts and ICBC payouts can vary widely.